USS Minneapolis (C-13): Post war and final decommissioning

 Minneapolis was then assigned to the Pacific Station as flagship, arriving in San Diego, California on 7 February 1919.
 She was decommissioned at the Mare Island Navy Yard two years later, on 15 March 1921, and sold on 5 August 1921.
 Her mast is preserved on the northeastern shore of Bde Maka Ska near the Lake Street boat launch in Uptown, Minneapolis.
-The bell is currently in use at Minnetonka High School.
+The bell was used at Minnetonka High School before being returned, along with the wheel, to the Minneapolis Park Board in 2021.